 - The other modification I made is to add red and green bell pepper for variety and color.
 This is optional and not totally original, but I love to add flavor and veggies in whenever I can and I've had good luck throwing all sorts of things in soup and my children will eat it.
 Another option you can do if you're worried about your children eating veggies is to just blend them up.
 That's what I do if I'm feeding children and I don't know if they like veggies.
 I just blend them up.
 That way you get the flavor without the texture and without the children knowing what they are eating.

-Let me know how you like this easy gluten-free taco soup recipe with ranch dressing.
-I would like to know if you like this gluten-free taco soup as much as my family and I do.
+Let me know how you like this easy Taco Soup recipe.
+I would like to know if you like this recipe as much as my family and I do.

 You may also like these recipes:

-This Clean Eating taco soup recipe is full of flavor and my children love it!
-I love how it’s really healthy and easy to make in the crock pot and the leftovers are even better than the first day.
+This Taco Soup recipe is full of flavor and my children love it!
+I love how it's really healthy and easy to make in the crock pot and the leftovers are even better than the first day.